East Ringwood Football Club

 The East Ringwood Football Club is an Australian rules football club located in Ringwood, Victoria.
-The club is affiliated in Division 1 of the Eastern Football League.
+The club is affiliated in the Premier Division of the Eastern Football League.

 History

 Club was formed in 1929 and played in the Ringwood District Football Association until WWII.

 After the war it played in the Croydon FL and later was founding member of the Eastern Football League.